Last updated: June 17, 2026

 |---|---|---|

-| Application | You apply online, but your CCR&R tells you what documents are still needed. | Check messages and submit documents quickly. |
+| Application | You apply online, but your CCR&R tells you what proof is still needed. | Check messages and send documents quickly. |

-| Decision time | New Jersey says the CCR&R makes an eligibility decision within 30 days after required documents are submitted. | Ask what date your file became complete. |
+| Decision time | New Jersey says the CCR&R decides within 30 days after required documents are submitted. | Ask what date your file became complete. |

-| Approval period | Approved families usually get a 12-month eligibility period. | Save the redetermination deadline as soon as you receive it. |
+| Approval period | Approved families usually get a 12-month eligibility period. | Save the renewal deadline in your phone. |

-| PAPA form | The Parent/Applicant and Provider Agreement lists care dates, hours, state payment rate, and copay. | Return it within 10 calendar days or ask for an extension. |
+| PAPA form | The Parent/Applicant and Provider Agreement lists care dates, hours, payment rate, and copay. | Return it within 10 calendar days or ask for more time. |

-| Payment | Payments go to the approved provider, not usually to the parent. | Ask the provider what you will owe after state payment. |
+| Payment | Payments usually go to the approved provider, not to the parent. | Ask the provider what you will owe. |

 How to apply for CCAP

-- Submit the online application through MyNJHelps.
+- Submit the application through MyNJHelps.

 - Wait for your CCR&R to contact you with the document list.